 Check back often to see what we have been learning...

-- Reading - We expect all children in Year Six to read for a minimum of 20 minutes every day outside of school.
-Reading records are checked by staff on a daily basis to ensure children are completing this as it is essential for children to be able to read fluently in order to be successful in life.
-(The Reading SATs paper requires children to read at roughly 120 words per minute in order to access the highest levels of achievement.) https://schoolreadinglist.co.uk/reading-lists-for-ks2-school-pupils/suggested-reading-list-for-year-6-pupils-ks2-age-10-11/
+The basis for all good learning is to secure fluent and expressive reading.
+Children should read for a minimum of 20 minutes a day, preferably aloud to another person, but if not, by themselves.
+Reading records are checked by staff on a daily basis to ensure children are completing this as it is essential for children to be able to read fluently in order to access the rest of the curriculum.
+(The Reading SATs paper requires children to read at roughly 120 words per minute in order to access the highest levels of achievement.)

 PE kit should consist of:

 In the winter children may bring tracksuit tops and or bottoms as well if it is cold - unless it's pouring down we continue to use the outdoor facilities where possible.